andrewjholbrook/simplicialSampler/README.md

 `electionResults.rds` contains data used in GP classification example

 ### inst/savedCovs/
-`cov*.rds` contain randomly generated covariance matrices of `*` dimensions used in experiments leading to the right two plots of Figure 4
+`cov*.rds` contain randomly generated covariance matrices of `*` dimensions used in experiments leading to the right plots of Figure 4